Canoo: Demise and bankruptcy

 In March 2024, Canoo acquired assets from rival EV startup Arrival after it went bankrupt.
 A disappointing earnings forecast of US$50–100 million for 2024 sent the stock price down.

 In August 2024, Canoo co-founder and chief technology officer Sohel Merchant left the company and Canoo announced it was moving its operations out of Los Angeles.

 In December 2024, the company announced it was furloughing 82 employees in Oklahoma and idling its factory while in "advanced discussions with various capital sources" to raise emergency funding.

 On January 17, 2025, Canoo filed for Chapter 7 bankruptcy in the United States bankruptcy court for Delaware, where Canoo was incorporated.
 The company blamed a heavy loss in cash and failure to seek funding as contributions to the filing.
 As a result, Canoo ceased operations immediately after the announcement, while the court appointed a trustee to administer asset liquidation and the distribution of remaining proceeds to creditors.
-Canoo only had less than $50,000 in assets when the company declared Chapter 7 bankruptcy.
-On 5^{th} March, it was reported that Canoo's CEO, Anthony Aquila, offered to buy almost all of the company's assets for $4 million in cash.
+Canoo had less than $50,000 in assets when the company declared Chapter 7 bankruptcy.
+On March 5, 2025, it was reported that Canoo's CEO, Anthony Aquila, offered to buy almost all of the company's assets for $4 million in cash.